ddelong/ddelong.github.io/_posts/2004-09-14-contest-how-to-improve-this-site.md

 categories:
   - Site News
 ---
-I&#8217;ll give a Gmail invite to the person with the best idea on how to improve my site here.
+I'll give a Gmail invite to the person with the best idea on how to improve my site here.
 In the case that there are several really great ideas, I may give out a couple.

 Valid types of ideas are: